 Arriving in South Africa

-Our community based and educational projects are all based in Cape Town, which is known as the “mother city”.
+Our community based and educational projects are mostly based in Cape Town, which is known as the “mother city”.
 It has a stunning mountain backdrop (table mountain, which has been rated one of the world top 7 natural wonders in the world) and with its stunning white sandy beaches, encapsulates much of the diversity South Africa is famous for.
 The city has an amazing diversity of cultures and histories and once you arrive, you can understand why it has become one of the most popular tourist destinations in the world

 We are based in Cape Town (unless you are going to one of our Wildlife programmes, which are based near Johannesburg) so as a general rule you will need to fly into Cape Town International Airport.
 When you arrive (before midday if possible) your first stop will be at Immigration where they will ask for your passport and arrival/departure form.
 Your passport will be stamped by an Immigration Officer and a 90 day tourist visa will be issued unless you have applied for a volunteer visa for a longer stay than 90 days and you will need to show the visa at this stage.

 After immigration, you will collect your luggage at the baggage reclaim area and will then proceed to the exit via the nothing to declare route.
 Once out in the main area of the airport you need to turn to your right and will be met by an Ama Africa Experiences representative holding a sign with either your name on it or alternatively a sign with the Ama Africa logo on it (green, black and white).
 You will then be transferred to the Volunteer Home for your orientation.
 If for some reason your flight is delayed please call us on +27 833022239.